-Langerhans cell histiocytosis is an inflammatory myeloid neoplasm characterized by activating mutations of the mitogen-activated protein kinase pathway.
+Langerhans cell histiocytosis (LCH) is an inflammatory myeloid neoplasm characterized by activating mutations of the mitogen-activated protein kinase pathway.
 There is clonal proliferation of pathogenic Langerhans cells in single or multiple organs.

 Clinical presentation is heterogeneous and ranges from self-healing bone lesions to multisystem, life-threatening disease.

 Tissue biopsy of lesional cells showing the presence of CD1a and langerin (CD207) is definitive for diagnosis in the correct clinical setting.

 Adverse prognostic factors include poor response to therapy and risk-organ involvement.